MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 - Result (boolean) - Returns `true` if there are no errors related to this command.

+### GetRecordedVideo - BETA

+Downloads Misty's most recent video recording to your browser or REST client.

+**Note:** Misty records videos in MP4 format at a resolution of 1080x1920 pixels.
+A single video may be larger than 10 megabytes and can take several seconds to download.

+Endpoint: GET <robot-ip-address>/api/beta/video/getvideo

+Parameters

+* None

+Return Values

+* An MP4 video file that plays in your browser or REST client.
+You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

+### StartRecordingVideo - BETA
+Starts recording video with Misty's 4K Camera.
+Misty records videos in MP4 format at a resolution of 1080 x 1920 pixels.

+Use the `StopRecordingVideo` command to stop recording a video.
+Video recordings cannot be longer than 10 seconds.
+Misty stops recording automatically if a video reaches 10 seconds before you call `StopRecordingVideo`.

+Misty only saves the most recent video recording to her local storage.
+Recordings are saved with the filename `MistyVideo.mp4`, and this file is overwritten with each new recording.

+Endpoint: POST {robot-ip-address}/api/beta/video/startrecord

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+### StopRecordingVideo - BETA

+Stops recording video with Misty's 4K camera.

+Use this command after calling `StartRecordingVideo`.
+Video recordings cannot be longer than 10 seconds.
+Misty stops recording automatically if a video reaches 10 seconds before you call this command.

+Endpoint: POST {robot-ip-address}/api/beta/video/stoprecord

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

 <!-- Images & Display - ALPHA -->

 ### GetImage - ALPHA